fabiofidanza/giambellone/README.md

 Pass a selector, an Element or an Array of Element(s).
 Pass your options or let it use decent defaults.

+The donut, rendered as an SVG, is appended to the element.

 Default options, all overridable:

 ```